Sample Journal Entry

 Or,

 In thinking about how I manage long distance relationships, I don't do very well.
 For me, it's "out of sight, out of mind."
 I much prefer a face to face setting and value proximity.
 It's just not the same when I keep in touch through Facebook.
 I'm glad for that option, but I don't find it ideal.
 This relates to Simmel's idea of the perception of intimacy.
 I perceive higher levels of intimacy through face to face interaction.
 I perceive less intimacy through social media such as Facebook.
 When face to face isn't possible, I face a dilemma.
 Facebook doesn't really provide the level of intimacy I prefer, but isn't it better than no communication at all?
 Perhaps it really comes down to how much I value each long distance relationship.
 If it is truly valuable I should be able to find a way to be personal.
 For example, I would perceive a phone call as more intimate than Facebook.
 The question is, am I willing to take the time to make it happen?
-A phone call might last an hour, a wall post on Facebook takes seconds.
+A phone call might last an hour, a post on Facebook takes seconds.